-Citation with stable link: Philip A. Harland, 'Celts / Gauls: Trogus on their invasions and character (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified May 30, 2023, http://philipharland.com/Blog/?p=16337.
+Citation with stable link: Philip A. Harland, 'Celts: Trogus on Gallic invasions and character (first century BCE),' Ethnic Relations and Migration in the Ancient World, last modified November 3, 2023, https://philipharland.com/Blog/?p=16337.

-Comments: Justin’s summary of Trogus’ account of the invasions of the Celts or Gauls in the early third century delves into the war-like character of the people, contrasting Celtic rashness to Greek (Delphians are the focus) piety.
-It is worth remembering that Trogus himself is from Gaul.
-This is a story of violent migrations.
+Comments: At the outset, it is worth remembering that Trogus himself was from Gaul.
+Justin’s summary of Trogus’ account of the invasions of the Celts or Gauls in the early third century nonetheless delves into the war-like character of the people, contrasting Celtic rashness to Greek (Delphians are the focus) piety.
+He also sketches out a story of violent migrations.
 These depictions of the Celtic invasions can be compared with other accounts in both literary evidence and inscriptions (Iink).

 Source of the translation: J.S.
 Watson, Justin, Cornelius Nepos, and Eutropius (London: Henry G. Bohn, 1853), public domain, adapted by Harland.